dupgit/sauvegarde/README.md

 I am coding on spare hours so I may not tell any release dates and you should consider that "It ships when its ready".

-* 0.0.4  new serveur url to post a bunch of hashs and associated datas.
+* 0.0.4  new serveur url to post a bunch of hashs and associated data.
          Clean the answer list of needed hashs to avoid having duplicated hashs into it.
 * 0.0.5  fanotify's code reviewed.
 Avoid having one entire file in memory